A Spiritual Jew

 “And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise” (Galatians 3:29).

 A spiritual Jew is he who possesses the spirit and character that fulfills God’s purpose in calling him to be His chosen child.
-God separated him, not merely to perform certain external rites, but to be a person holy in heart and life (Deut.
-6:5; 10:12; 30:14; Ps.
-51:16, 17; Isa.
-1:11–20; Micah 6:8).
+God separated him, not merely to perform certain external rites, but to be a person holy in heart and life (Deuteronomy 6:5; 10:12; 30:14; Psalm 51:16, 17; Isaiah 1:11–20; Micah 6:8).
 The fact that one is listed as a member of the church, or that he was born of godly ancestors, does not guarantee his salvation.
-The real Christian is he who is one inwardly, for true religion is a matter of the heart.
+The real is he who is one inwardly, for true religion is a matter of the heart.

 In His service,